Anuragyadv04/project-2/README.md

  Feature Extraction
 - Extract relevant features from the preprocessed textual data.
 This can include bag-of-words representations, word embeddings (e.g., Word2Vec, GloVe), or more advanced techniques like BERT embeddings.
 Consider incorporating domain-specific features that capture financial jargon and sentiment indicators.

 (For this project I tried out   bag-of-words, Word2Vec, and  GloVe techniques for feature extraction.
-The bag-of-words approach is being used in Simple.py and The GloVe approach is being used in Advance.py )
+The bag-of-words approach is being used in Simple.py and The tokenization approach is being used in Advance.py )

  Model Selection and Training
 - Choose an appropriate machine learning or deep learning model for sentiment analysis.
 This can range from traditional models such as Naive Bayes, Support Vector Machines (SVM), or more advanced techniques like Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), or Transformers.
 Train the selected model using the labeled dataset from Step 3.